Discover the opportunity

 3. Mining

 Mining underground for gold involves breaking and extracting ore from hard rock.
 This is typically done using drilling, blasting, and excavation techniques.
 The method used depends on the depth and consistency of the gold deposit.
-Hard rock underground mining is one of the most common methods for extracting gold, where miners use heavy-duty machinery to break rock and collect ore.
+Hard rock mining is one of the most common methods for extracting gold, where miners use heavy-duty machinery to break rock and collect ore.

 4. Processing